top of page

 • Install carbon monoxide detectors with battery backup in central locations on every level of your home.

-• Determine whether your home phone will work during a power outage and how long battery backup will last.
+• Determine if your home phone will work during a power outage and how long battery backups will last.

 • Review your household supplies.
 Have a stock of non-perishable food and drinking water on hand for all people and pets in the household; enough to last several days (one gallon of water per person/pet per day).